Babu-Patel-Portfolio/MS2-And-The-Award-Goes-To/README.md

 The below was not met as through a lack of technical skill and time constraints, as well as hardware and internet connection issues.

 - Have options to increase the difficulty of the game as I progress

+**Features**

+The features below were tested and the resulting behaviour was working as expected

+- Logo &amp; head title- Identifies the theme and type of game
+- Cursor changes to a pointer on items to click
+- Modal appears on clicking &#39;To Play&#39; icon giving instructions on game play
+- Sound icon, which enables/disables the audio
+- Cards are &quot;shuffled&quot; when the game is loaded/restarted
+- &quot;Shrink&quot; 3D effect to cards when clicked
+- Cards &quot;flip over&quot; when clicked
+- Image &quot;underneath&quot; the card is revealed when clicked
+- Cards return to original state if there no matched pair
+- Cards remain revealed if there is a matched pair
+- Points counter increases by 5 for a correct match
+- The points counter reduces by 2 for an incorrect match
+- A variety of human sound effects play when there is a correct ,incorrect match or game finished
+- &#39;Win&#39; modal shows on completion of game with final score
+- &#39;Win&#39; modal has a button to &quot;play again&quot;

+**Bugs**

+Sometimes the images would not render, particularly the booker prize image.
+The reason for this is the name would often automatically change to a capital &#39;B&#39;.
+Once this changed, the image would appear.

+On occasions the code would not react as expected but re-entering the code once more seem to solve the problem.

+What appeared to be a bug was resolved by simply clearing the cache in the google browser.

 ## Deployment